MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 node createVM.js
 ```

-Once the code completes, get the IP of your new virtual machine and log in with SSH using the value for `adminPassword` from your code.
+Once the code completes, get the IP of your new virtual machine and log in with SSH using the value for `adminPass` from your code.

 ```azurecli-interactive
 az vm list-ip-addresses --name newLinuxVM